dtcenter/MET/docs/Users_Guide/installation.rst

 External Library Handling in compile_MET_all.sh
 -----------------------------------------------

-.. dropdown:: IF THE USER WANTS TO HAVE THE COMPILATION SCRIPT INSTALL THE LIBRARY DEPENDENCIES
+.. dropdown:: IF THE USER WANTS TO HAVE THE COMPILATION SCRIPT COMPILE THE LIBRARY DEPENDENCIES

     The **compile_MET_all.sh** script will compile and install MET and its :ref:`required_external_libraries_to_build_MET`, if needed.